Writing a piece of persuasive copy is art. But if you can master it, it will change your business.

 To create effective understanding, use analogies.

 Because your audience will arrive at the intended understanding on their own.
-It is much more powerful to allow them to think on their own than telling them what to think.
+It is much more powerful to allow them to think on their own than to tell them what to think.

-Here is an example of analogy used by Ministry of Supply to describe their innovative technology jacket:
+Here is an example of an analogy used by the Ministry of Supply to describe their innovative technology jacket:

 The power of contrast in copy is amazing, because you are actually altering the reader’s perception of the facts, and yet the facts have not changed at all.